NOAA-GFDL/fre-cli/docs/usage/yaml_framework.rst

   .. code-block::

      build:
-       compileYaml: "path the compile yaml in relation to model yaml"
+       compileYaml: "path the compile yaml in relation to model yaml"   (string)
-       platformYaml: "path to platforms.yaml in relation to model yaml"
+       platformYaml: "path to platforms.yaml in relation to model yaml" (string)

 * **shared**: shared settings across experiments